-Hampstead School is a recognised inclusive Achievement for All school and Wellbeing Award School (April 2020).
+Hampstead School is committed to being an inclusive school.
 Our high expectations ensure that all students make progress in their academic, social and emotional development.
 We have a commitment to a whole school approach for students with additional learning needs, which are the responsibility of all members of the school community.
 We firmly believe that inclusion is successful when attitudes are welcoming, positive, sufficient and appropriate.
 Our priority is to ensure that a child with an Additional Need has access to the right support.
 We work hard to maintain links with parents/carers and health and education professionals, so that all students make progress, achieve and feel safe and included at Hampstead School.